muhammadowaismushtaq/Brain-Tumor-Detection/README.md

 # Brain Tumor Detection
 > Creation Date: December, 2021
 ## Description
-The computer-aided tumor detection systems and convolutional neural networks provided success stories and have made important strides in the field of machine learning.
-The deep convolutional layers extract important and robust features automatically from the input space as compared to traditional predecessor neural network layers.
-Hence, we will firstly build a custom model through CNN and then we will build a pretrained model on the same dataset to also provide a comparison between models.
+Convolutional neural networks and computer-aided tumour detection systems have made significant advancements in machine learning and offered success stories.
+When compared to conventional previous neural network layers, the deep convolutional layers automatically extract significant and reliable information from the input space.
+As a result, we first utilised CNN to create a unique model, and then we used a pretrained model on the same dataset and lastly we contrasted the outcomes of both models.

 > To learn more about the project, click [HERE](https://github.com/muhammadowaismushtaq/Brain-Tumor-Detection/blob/8a7d26d04ce7d4446db247b1e72b43619f80cd89/Documentation/BrainTumorDetection%20Project%20Report.pdf).